 - Create a polyfunctional immune response

-- Activate the CD4+ T cell, a critical component of how the immune system fights cancer
+- Activate CD4+ and CD8+ T cells, critical components of how the immune system fights cancer

 For a deeper look at the clinical trials and studies related to our technology:

 Vaccine Therapy for the Treatment of Newly Diagnosed Glioblastoma Multiforme (ATTAC-II)

 Vaccine Therapy in Treating Patients With Newly Diagnosed Glioblastoma Multiforme (ATTAC)

 Long-term Survival in Glioblastoma with Cytomegalovirus pp65-Targeted Vaccination (Clinical Cancer Research)

 Tetanus toxoid and CCL3 improve dendritic cell vaccines in mice and glioblastoma patients (Nature)

 The Current Focus on the Role of CD4+ T Helper Cells in Cancer

 To date, most in oncological settings have focused on the CD8+ killer T cell, for example, reprogramming them to kill tumor cells and showing at times dramatic effects in early clinical studies, especially in blood cancers like B-cell Lymphoma.
 These include approaches utilizing monoclonal antibodies and engineered autologous CD8+ T cells, such as CAR T and TCR transduced cells for adoptive cell therapy.
 These approaches show significant promise, but may not be the end-all be-all.

 A new interest has emerged on the CD4+ helper T cell and its role in anti-tumor responses.
 This renewed focus on the importance of this cell population is in part due to advances in the fundamental understanding of immunology and its application in cancer, as well as the massive investment in translational clinical science brought about by industry focus on the PD-1/PD-L1 class of therapeutic antibodies.